basho/riak_kv/docs/SecondaryIndexQueries.md

 Let us say we want to produce a compact index that supports queries across a large number of customers, based on:

-Family Name - with wildcard support, and at least first two characters supported;
+- Family Name (with wildcard support);

-Date of Birth range - which can be open-ended;
+- Date of Birth range (which can be open-ended);

-Given Name - optionally provided - normalised and phonetically matched;
+- Given Name (optionally provided, to be phonetically matched);

-Current Address - approximate matches supported.
+- Current Address (approximate matches supported).

 To support this we add a pipe-delimited index entry for each customer, like this:

 `<<"pfinder_bin">> : FamilyName|DateOfBirth|GivenNameSoundexCodes|AddressHash`

-The GiveNameSoundexCodes take each GiveName of the customer, and provide a sequence of soundex codes for those given names (and nay normalised versions of those Given Names).
+The GiveNameSoundexCodes take each GiveName of the customer, and provide a sequence of soundex codes for those given names (and any normalised versions of those Given Names).
 The AddressHash takes a [similarity of hash](https://en.wikipedia.org/wiki/MinHash) of the customer address, and then base64 encodes it to make sure it can fetched from the HTTP API without error.

 For example, the following details would map to the following index entry: